quiquegurdiel/ViFiDA/demo/README.txt

 *****DO NOT EDIT THIS FOLDER*****

 It contains minimum working examples using the library.
-To do your research use ViFiDA\projects\ instead, that folder is ignored from the GIT.
+To do your research with the same structure use instead ViFiDA\projects\, that directory is ignored from the GIT.